ajaysanan/openhab-addons/bundles/org.openhab.binding.autopatch/README.md

 |---------|--------|------------|-----------------------------|
 | control | Switch | RW         | This is the control channel |

+Input Zone: Output Zone List can set output zones but cannot remove them from the list (use Output Zone for that).
+A blank list will mute the Input zone.

 ## Full Example

 _Provide a full usage example based on textual configuration files._